 Our moral responsibility is to teach new learners about gun safety because gun violence is a huge issue where gun control plays a part, but that is another discussion.

 Use Ear Protection That Fits Properly

 Practicing shooting can be overwhelming if you don’t use the proper ear protection.
 You must always wear sufficient eye protection whenever you are practicing or are in a venue where someone else is shooting.
-Ear protection, whether it’s in the form of earplugs or over-ear muffs, is also critical.

 Here is another helpful hint for rookie shooters: the bang of the shot is typically a very stressful aspect of shooting.
 It is a smart idea to utilize BOTH the in-ear plugs and over-ear muffs while training a newbie, especially if you’re teaching a newbie in an indoor facility.
 Electronic earmuffs enhance ambient sounds (such as conversation) while automatically cutting out the high-decibel sounds (such as gunshots) and can make life much easier.